AdobeDocs/experience-manager-64.en/help/assets/processing-profiles.md

 >[!NOTE]
 >
->Applies to *Dynamic Media - Scene7 mode* only in AEM 6.4.7.0 or later.
+>Applies to *Dynamic Media - Scene7 mode* only in [!DNL Experience Manager] 6.4.7.0 or later.

 You can reprocess assets in a folder that already has an existing processing profile that you later changed.